apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 title: "Plugin Configuration Basics"
 parent: "Storage Plugin Configuration"
 ---
-When you add or update storage plugin instances on one Drill node in a Drill cluster, Drill broadcasts the information to other Drill nodes to synchronize the storage plugin configurations.
+When you add or update storage plugin instances on one Drill node in a cluster having multiple installations of Drill, Drill broadcasts the information to other Drill nodes to synchronize the storage plugin configurations.
 You do not need to restart any of the Drillbits when you add or update a storage plugin instance.

-Use the Drill Web UI to update or add a new storage plugin.
+Use the Drill Web UI to update or add a new storage plugin configuration.
 Launch a web browser, go to: `http://<IP address or host name>:8047`, and then go to the Storage tab.

-To create and configure a new storage plugin:
+To create a name and new configuration:

-1. Enter a storage name in New Storage Plugin.
+1. Enter a name in **New Storage Plugin**.
-   Each storage plugin registered with Drill must have a distinct name.
+   Each configuration registered with Drill must have a distinct name.
 Names are case-sensitive.
-2. Click Create.
+2. Click **Create**.
-3. In Configuration, configure attributes of the storage plugin, if applicable, using JSON formatting.
+3. In Configuration, it is recommended that you modify a copy of an existing configuration if possible.
+Reconfigure attributes of the storage plugin using JSON formatting.
 The Storage Plugin Attributes table in the next section describes attributes typically reconfigured by users.
-4. Click Create.
+4. Click **Create**.

-Click Update to reconfigure an existing, enabled storage plugin.

 ## Storage Plugin Attributes
-The following graphic shows key attributes of a typical dfs storage plugin:
+The following graphic shows key attributes of a typical `dfs`-based storage plugin configuration:
 ![dfs plugin]({{ site.baseurl }}/docs/img/connect-plugin.png)
 ## List of Attributes and Definitions
-The following table describes the attributes you configure for storage plugins.
+The following table describes the attributes you configure for storage plugins installed with Drill.
 <table>
   <tr>
     <th>Attribute</th>